The Tisserand Institute Advisory Board

 Educational program supervision | USA

-Kandace is an educational researcher and educator, specializing in adult learning, distance education, professional development, and communicating scientific information to stakeholders and policy makers.
-She has a Ph.D. in education, Masters’ degrees in English and liberal arts, and a bachelor’s degree in English with a focus on mass media.
-She studies the relationship between consumer health and the commercial discourse of essential oils marketing and consults for companies seeking to more effectively reach their audiences.
+Kandace is an educator and consultant, specializing in online learning, professional development, and communicating scientific information to stakeholders and policy makers.
+She has a PhD in Education, Masters’ degrees in Public Health, English, and Liberal Arts, and a Bachelor’s degree in English with a focus on mass media and communication.
+Kandace studies the discourse of essential oils marketing as it relates to public health and helps companies seeking to more effectively reach their audiences.
 She is a certified health coach through the American Council of Exercise and uses essential oils as part of a holistic approach to wellness.

 Rodney Young BSc, PhD